-Pending JEE Main sessions to be held in July, August: Education Minister
+JEE Main 2021: Third, fourth sessions to be held in July, August says Education Minister

-Pending JEE Main sessions to be held in July, August: Education Minister
+Union Education Minister Ramesh Pokhriyal Nishank informed that the pending sessions of the Joint Entrance Examination (JEE) Main will be held in July, August.

 Union Education Minister Ramesh Pokhriyal Nishank on Tuesday informed that the pending sessions of the Joint Entrance Examination (JEE) Main will be held in the month of July and August.
 Earlier, the April, May examinations were postponed amid the spike in coronavirus cases.